lars-t-hansen/flatjs/SPEC.md

 C.prototype is an instance of the function object designating the base type, if there is a base type, otherwise an Object.

+NOTE, C.get() and C.set() are not defined, those are defined only on value types.

 #### Global function properties